kali-mx/BlogContent/Dawn2_BOF.md

 ## Finding the Offset
-our 2nd poc script will contain a unique repeating pattern of characters so we can identify what memory address the program is crashing.
+our 2nd poc script will contain a unique repeating pattern of characters so we can identify where in memory the program is crashing.

 ``` bash
 ┌──(root💀kali)-[/home/kali/Documents/VULN/Dawn2]